seiler-emerson/seiler-emerson/README.md

 ### Good to see you here! &nbsp;![](https://komarev.com/ghpvc/?username=seiler-emerson)

-    I have a degree in Mechanical Engineering and a postgraduate degree in Biomedical Engineering with an emphasis on Clinical Engineering. 🎓🏛 I am a passionate maker who is always willing to learn and work with technology and different things. ⚙️💡
+    I have a bachelor's degree in Mechanical Engineering and a postgraduate degree in Biomedical Engineering with an emphasis on Clinical Engineering. 🎓🏛 I am a passionate maker who is always willing to learn and work with technology and different things. ⚙️💡
-    I love exploring new technologies, I also love teaching. 🚀👨🏻‍💻 My hobbies usually involve computer, 3D printer and my mountain bike. 🖥️ 🖨️ 🚴🏼 Currently I'm studying Java/Angular/Database in the program Entra21 - Blusoft. 👨🏻‍🎓 Looking for an opportunity in the technology field. 👨🏻‍💼🙋🏻‍♂️
+    I love exploring new technologies, I also love teaching. 🚀👨🏻‍💻 My hobbies usually involve computer, 3D printer and my mountain bike. 🖥️ 🖨️ 🚴🏼 I am currently studying Java/Angular/Database in the program Entra21 - Blusoft. 👨🏻‍🎓 Looking for an opportunity in the technology field. 👨🏻‍💼🙋🏻‍♂️

 ## ☕ &nbsp; Can I have a coffee please?